ZupIT/beagle-web-core/docs/renderization.md

 by the third parameter.
 3. The third parameter is optional and it is the mode.
 If the mode is not defined, it is treated as `replaceComponent`.
 There are four different modes:
     - `replaceComponent`: replaces the node with the same id as the parameter `anchor` (or the root if no anchor is specified) with the tree passed in the first parameter.
     - `replace`: replaces the children of the node with the same id as the parameter `anchor` (or the root if no anchor is specified) with the tree passed in the first parameter.
-  - `prepend`: pre-pends the tree passed in the first parameter to the children of the node with the same id as the parameter `anchor` (or the root if no anchor is specified).
+    - `prepend`: pre-pends the tree passed in the first parameter to the children of the node with tht same id as the parameter `anchor` (or the root if no anchor is specified).
     - `append`: appends the tree passed in the first parameter to the children of the node with the same id as the parameter `anchor` (or the root if no anchor is specified).

 **Examples:**
 ```typescript